-This soil has high potential for range, but very few acres are used for this purpose.
+This soil has high potential for pasture.
+It is well suited This soil has high potential for range, but very few acres are used for this purpose.
 The climax plant community is tall grasses and an overstory of a few large live oak, elm, and hackberry trees along drainageways.

 This soil has low potential for most urban uses.
 The limitations that affect urban development are the shrinking and swelling with changes in moisture, corrosivity to uncoated steel, and slow percolation.
 The potential for recreation is low.
-The most restrictive limitations for this use are the clayey surface layer and the very slow permeability.
+The clayey surface layer and the very slow permeability are the most restrictive limitations for this use.
 Potential for openland wildlife habitat is medium, and potential for rangeland wildlife habitat is low.
-Capability subclass IIe; Blackland range site.
+Capability subclass IIIe; Blackland range site.